 These criminals will go after smaller businesses too.
 The rewards are smaller but the data's easier for them to get their hands on.

-The government’s latest Cyber security breaches survey published in April 2023 reveals that 32% of UK businesses have identified a cyber-attack targeting them in the previous 12 months.
-For large businesses, this rises to almost 70%.
+The government’s latest Cyber Security Breaches Survey published in April 2024 reveals that half of all (50%) UK businesses have experienced some form of cybersecurity breach in the last 12 months.
+For large businesses, this rises to 74%.

 That’s a third of all UK businesses and nearly three-quarters of bigger organisations.
 Not forgetting many smaller businesses have no way of detecting cyber-attacks.
 So there are potentially thousands of attacks going unrecorded.

-But just what is the average cost of a data breach?
+But just what is the average cost of a data breach for UK businesses?
 And what sort of impact can data breaches have on businesses?

 What is the average cost of a data breach for UK businesses?